identixone/fastapi_contrib/README.rst

 * MongoDB integration: Use models as if it was Django (based on pydantic models)
 * MongoDB indices verification on startup of the app
 * Custom Exceptions and Custom Exception Handlers
+* StateRequestIDMiddleware: receives configurable header and saves it in request state

 Credits
 -------